 Péter Grendorf, my Lutheran pastor emphasized the homogeneity of the pure spirit and heart.
 Real purity is indeed such a purified status where the closeness of God exceeds all other aspects of life.
 A pure heart is the only one which really can see God since nothing obstructs its vision.

 "Man should be a mercy for everyone who turns to him.

 Being a mercy is our most important life goal."

 Purity is the second of Christ's virtues after humility that takes us closer to God.
 At the first stage, humility, we realize that there are not our Egos in the middle of the world but Totality, and we learn to break out from our Egos’ prisons.
 Purity is the second stage after humility when the most intensive love of Totality start to shine in our souls and washes off everything that has accumulated there as the impurity of human life.
 In gradually evolving purity Totality is becoming a more and more central category for the spirit (which reaches Totality in poorness as described in this essay).
 For the spirit living in purity, being together with Totality is becoming the most important, number one priority of life.

 Purity not only avoids sin (because in the status of purity sin becomes impossible), but provides openness and radiates unrestricted love.
 We build such massive walls with our Egos and impurity which we then try to break down with a whole life’s work.
 Purity does not build walls but makes a community of us all – with the power of love.
-But it does even more than this: the openness and the transmission of universal love by those, who live in purity, serve the Glory of God and build the future of our world (about how and why the transmission of universal love and the Glory of God are related to each other I will try to summarize a few thoughts in my blog post on 8th June).
+But it does even more than this: the openness and the transmission of universal love by those, who live in purity, serve the Glory of God and build the future of our world (about how and why the transmission of universal love and the Glory of God are related to each other please see this essay).